forcequit-me/Transcript-Merger/README.md

    - Select the **Merge Speakers** tab.
    - Upload the transcript files.
    - Assign speaker names to each file.
+   - Set framerate per file if using timecode format (optional).
    - Click **Merge Transcripts**.
 5. **Edit (Optional)**: Click any entry in the preview to:
    - Change speaker name (dropdown or custom input)
+   - Rename a speaker (applies to all occurrences)
    - Edit dialogue text inline
    - Adjust timing
    - Add new entries above/below